mstone/depict/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Depict by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in *depict* shall be licensed as MIT without any additional terms or conditions.